-Reservations are not required.
-Tickets can be purchased on day of cruise at the Hornblower Cruises ticket booth located at 970 North Harbor Drive, downtown San Diego, CA 92101 OR
+Due to the popularity of the weekend cruises, reservations are strongly suggested.
+Tickets can be purchased on day of cruise, based on availability, at the Hornblower Cruises ticket booth located at 970 North Harbor Drive, downtown San Diego, CA 92101

-Save $5 when you book tickets online now or call 619-686-8715 and use Code: SD5D (applies to adult tickets only and not in combination with any other offer or discount, up to six adultsin the party)
+Save $3 when you book your tickets in advance - online now or call 619-686-8715 and use Code: SD3D (applies to adult tickets only and not in combination with any other offer or discount, up to six adults in the party)

 Due to road construction at this location, please allow extra time due to traffic delays.